Chicken Soup with Sour Cream Dumplings

 Step 13:

-Tearing off small pieces of dough with your hands (or with a teaspoon), put the dumplings in a saucepan with soup.
-Stir so that the dumplings do not stick to the bottom and or to each other.
-Add salt and pepper to the soup and cook for another 8-10 minutes, stirring.
-At first, the raw heavy dumplings will sink to the bottom, but as they are ready, they will float to the surface.
-When all the dumplings pop up, the soup is ready.
+Pinching off small pieces of dough with your hands (or a teaspoon), drop the dumplings into the soup.
+Stir so they don't stick to the bottom or to each other.
+Season the soup with salt and pepper and cook another 8-10 minutes, stirring.
+At first the raw, heavy dumplings sink, but as they cook through they rise to the surface.
+When all the dumplings have floated up, the soup is done.

 Step 14:

-Remove the finished soup from the heat, cover with a lid and let it brew for 10 minutes.
-Then pour on plates.
-Bon appetit!
+Take the finished soup off the heat, cover, and let it rest for 10 minutes.
+Then ladle it into bowls.
+Enjoy!

 Caloric content of the products possible in the composition of the dish